-For Martin, it’s Omaha once more; Vandy, Tx Tech also in CWS
+FSU’s Martin back to CWS; Michigan in 1st time since 1984

 Florida State coach Mike Martin, the all-time wins leader in all NCAA sports, will get one more shot at winning his first national championship before he retires.

-The Seminoles continued their improbable postseason surge with a 5-4 win over LSU in 12 innings Sunday night to complete a two-game super regional sweep and run their record to 5-0 in the national tournament.
+The Seminoles continued their improbable postseason surge with a 5-4 win over LSU in 12 innings Sunday night to complete a two-game super regional sweep.

 Now, Martin and his team are off to Omaha, Nebraska, for the College World Series.
 It’s the 23rd trip for the program and 17th for Martin.